Zelda: Breath of the Wild Limited Edition unboxing – is it worth it?

 Inside is a lot of polystyrene and…*da-da-da-DAAAAA*... the Master Sword.
 There’s no ominous glow so I opened the box with my Philips Hue lights set to yellow.

 So here it is.
 It’s 26cm tall and weighs 642g – a good paperweight.
 I can’t work out exactly what the materials are.
 The weight and solidity of the base leads me to think it’s metal.
-The sword flexes a little and is slightly cool to the touch, so I figure metallic paint.
-The flower is plastic.
+The sword flexes a little and is slightly cool to the touch, so I figure metallic paint over plastic.
+The flower is definitely plastic, but it looks realistic enough.

 They’ve done a great job with the statue.
 It looks really nice next to my TV.
 The textures look great: the sword is clearly supposed to be a bit beaten up, but the non-rusty parts have a nice shine to them.
 As limited edition game tat goes, this is one of the best statues I’ve got my hands on.